 CASPageis the main entry point to store and retrieve CAS (content-and-structure) indexes.
 They are a hybrid consisting of path class definitions and typed content.

 /book/publishedand the content as

 xs:dateTime.
-The indexes are as always stored in AVL-trees.
+The indexes are as always stored in RedBlack-trees.

-RecordPages store the actual data.
-Currently we store 512 records in a record page.
-Each record page also has a pointer to the previous record page, which stores the offset of the previous version of this record page.
-This is crucial for our versioning algorithms, which have to retrieve several record pages (or record page fragments) in order to reconstruct a record page in-memory.
-Furthermore, records, which exceed a predefined size are stored in so called
+Npage references to previous revisions of this page called page fragments.
+This pointer is crucial for our versioning algorithms, which have to retrieve several record pages (or record page fragments) to reconstruct a record page in-memory.
+Furthermore, records, which exceed a predefined size, are stored in so-called

 OverflowPages and referenced in a record page.

 OverflowPages are used to store records, which exceeds a predefined size in bytes.
 When a transaction reads a record, SirixDB reconstructs the record page in-memory.

 However, potentially only a small fraction of records in the page have to be retrieved and reconstructed from byte-arrays in-memory for reads.
 SirixDB can delay this reconstruction until a transaction reads the overlong record.